usri/azure-terraform-SingleKafkaNode/README.md

 kafka-console-consumer.sh --from-beginning --max-messages 1 --topic tfms --bootstrap-server localhost:9092
 ```

-if you want to see all available options just run the kafka-console-consumer.sh without any options
+if you want to see all available options, just run the `kafka-console-consumer.sh` without any options

 ```ssh
 kafka-console-consumer.sh